vikas-parashar/magic-wormhole/docs/api.md

 All cryptographically-sensitive parameters are passed as bytes ("str" in python2, "bytes" in python3):

-* application identifier
 * verifier string
 * data in/out
-* derived-key "purpose" string
 * transit records in/out

-Some human-readable parameters are passed as strings: "str" in python2, "str" (i.e. unicode) in python3:
+Some human-readable parameters are passed as unicode.
+Applications which are py2/py3 compatible should consider using `from __future__ import unicode_literals` to make life easier.

 * wormhole code
+* application identifier
+* derived-key "purpose" string
 * relay/transit URLs
 * transit connection hints (e.g. "host:port")